 A back injury can stop your life in its tracks.
 The physical pain is often compounded by financial uncertainty.
 You may be unable to work, facing mounting medical bills, and unsure of how to protect your future.
 In Los Angeles, back injuries often stem from car accidents, workplace incidents, or dangerous property conditions, and the impact can last far beyond the initial injury.

-At Jacoby & Meyers, we focus on serious injuries that demand serious legal action.
+At Jacoby & Meyers, we focus on serious injuries that require legal action.
 We know a back injury can threaten your income, independence, and long-term quality of life.
-Our Los Angeles back injury attorneys have the experience, resources, and resolve to pursue the full compensation needed to protect your future.
+Our Los Angeles back injury attorneys have the experience, resources, and resolve to pursue compensation available under the law.

 - Over 50 years representing injured Californians